 • A look at the demographics of current West Point undergraduates

-• The percent of accepted students that attend West Point (yield rate)
+• The percentage of accepted students that attend West Point (yield rate)

 • Tips for applying to West Point